 And just because someone claims to be a Christian does not mean they are not toxic.
-Some of the most destructive manipulation and abuse happens in the name of God.
+Some of the most destructive manipulation and abuse happen in the name of God.
 How He must weep!
-When a husband (or a wife) uses Scripture to wound and control, demean and belittle, that is toxic.
-And a church leader or pastor who ignores true evil and recommends the spouse seeking help to stay only adds to that toxicity.
+When a husband or a wife uses Scripture to wound and control, demean and belittle, that is toxic.
+And a church leader or pastor who ignores true evil and recommends that the spouse seeking help stay in the toxicity only adds to the harm.

 Just as important is whether or not the person is seeking repentance, healing, change, and growth.
 God can heal and restore anyone and anything where He is given opportunity to do so!
 He has restored countless people and marriages that seemed impossible, marriages harmed by violence, addiction, abuse, and more.
 But if the person persistently refuses to allow God to do His work, there are times He may be releasing you from this marriage.